 The complexities of poultry welfare are an everyday challenge for poultry managers, and yet this effort is often overlooked.
-If you are indirectly working with a poultry production in your supply chain, you can use this guide to become an informed stakeholder of the depth and breadth of the welfare programs.
+If you are indirectly working with a poultry production in your supply chain, you can use this guide to of the welfare programs.